APTG/2022_DCPT_LET/docs/scoring.md

 ### Target volume

-- dose deposited by all particles
-- fluence of primary protons
 - all types of averaged linear energy transfer (LET)
 - other derived quantities (mean kinetic energy, effective Q etc)

 ### Narrow depth profile

-- dose deposited by all particles
+- dose deposited by all particles (dose-to-water and dose-to-medium)
 - fluence of primary protons
 - basic types of averaged LET (dose weighted, fluence weighted)

+As for the types of LET we suggest to use:
+ - dose- and track- averaging
+ - scoring for following groups of particles: primaries, all protons (primary and secondary), all charged ions
+ - in water at density of 1 g/cm³, in medium at its density

+See Kalholm, Fredrik, et al. "A systematic review on the usage of averaged LET in radiation biology for particle therapy."
+Radiotherapy and Oncology 161 (2021): 211-221. for more details.

 ### Lateral and longitudal map

-- dose deposited by all particles
+- dose deposited by all particles (dose-to-water and dose-to-medium)
 - fluence of primary protons